 I shove her shoulder.

 “Seven,” I reply.

 She hums and I watch as her eyes slowly shut.
-I smile again as I observe her.
+I exhale as I observe her.
 This is the Spencer that I remember, relaxed and naturally beautiful.
 I bet she even smells good.
 Sleepy Spencer always smelled amazing, like warm linens, all snuggley and-